Americans Largely Support Gun Restrictions To 'Do Something' About Gun Violence

 Universal background checks

 The president says he spoke with Senate Majority Leader Mitch McConnell, R-Ky., this week.
 Trump said McConnell is "totally on board" with background checks.
-Trump also spoke with House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer, who want background checks passed together with red-flag legislation.
+Trump also spoke with House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer, who want background checks passed together with red flag legislation.
 (More on that below.)

 McConnell said in an interview with a Kentucky radio station that any effort has to be bipartisan.
 On universal background checks, he acknowledged "there's a lot of support for that," that the issue will be "front and center, as we see what we can come together and pass."